LukeLIN-web/DataBase-System-learning/Database notebook.md

 ##### External World Actions

-Triggers cannot be used to directly implement external-world actions,
+Triggers cannot be used to directly implement external-world actions

 但是 Triggers can be used to record actions-to-be-taken in a separate table.
 Have an external process that repeatedly scans the table, carries out external-world actions and deletes action from table.